ebzzry/ebzzry.github.io/fkd/en/reflections.md

   air.<br>

-- If you are afraid of making mistakes, you’ll make more mistakes.<br>
+- If you are afraid of making mistakes, you’ll make more.<br>

 - When in doubt, doubt.<br>